Funscrew/GGPOSharp/readme.md

 ## Bugs
-- Sending an input from FC will cause a crash.
-See udp_proto.cpp:624 for notes on what the cause is, and how we might go about fixing it.
+- BUG: We are not sending the local player name to the remote. (it is being set twice...)

-- BUG: We are not sending the local player name.
+- BUG: We are double-setting the local player number during client init.
-- BUG: The quality report is full of bad numbers.
+--> This is actually more of a quality thing....

 ## Next Steps